thu-tram/mangg-may-tinh/end-to-end/end-to-end.md

 Layer 7: The HTTP method is GET.
 The resource we want is `/` (the homepage).
 The version is HTTP/1.1.

 Layer 4: HTTP runs on top of TCP.
 The browser can pick any source port, since it's the client.
-In general, this port could be manually specified by the application, or the application could specify ``Port 0,'' which is shorthand for asking the operating system to pick a random ephemeral port that's currently unused.
+In general, this port could be manually specified by the application, or the application could specify "Port 0," which is shorthand for asking the operating system to pick a random ephemeral port that's currently unused.
 (As an aside, thinking back to NAT, allowing applications to manually specify ports is why two users might choose the same source port.)
 The destination port is 80, the fixed port number for HTTP.

 Layer 3: The source IP is our own IP, as assigned by DHCP.
 The destination IP is 141.193.213.21, the IP address of `www.berkeley.edu` that was returned from our DNS query earlier.